apanchal8746/apanchal8746.github.io/README.md

 The dataset I would like to introduce is ‘Autism Image Data’: <br>
 Link: https://www.kaggle.com/cihan063/autism-image-data <br>
 Values: <br>
-•	It will allow to detect early traits of Autism Spectrum Disorder (ASD) in the toddlers.
+•	It will allow to detect early traits of Autism Spectrum Disorder (ASD) in the toddlers. <br>
-•	Will help classify different categories in ASD.
+•	Will help classify different categories in ASD.<br>
-•	Using this data to train Machine Learning model to predict and analysis traits.
+•	Using this data to train Machine Learning model to predict and analysis traits.<br>
-•	Helping healthcare professional to analyze and develop techniques which will be beneficial in counselling and helping ASD kids with prominent skills.
+•	Helping healthcare professional to analyze and develop techniques which will be beneficial in counselling and helping ASD kids with prominent skills.<br>
 Applications: <br>
-•	Identify ASD traits and provide recommendations of specialized doctors.
+•	Identify ASD traits and provide recommendations of specialized doctors.<br>
-•	Doctors will be able to start Early Intervention Therapy and take prompt actions.
+•	Doctors will be able to start Early Intervention Therapy and take prompt actions.<br>
-•	Will help Physical, Speech, Occupations Therapists to identify the kids which needs more attention, physical exercises or speech trainings.
+•	Will help Physical, Speech, Occupations Therapists to identify the kids which needs more attention, physical exercises or speech trainings.<br>
-•	Identifying Insurance Frauds.
+•	Identifying Insurance Frauds.<br>